-In October, Art Garfunkel released his second solo album BREAKAWAY (U.S.#9, U.K.#7) to wide acclaim.
+On October 10, Art Garfunkel released his second solo album BREAKAWAY (U.S.#9, U.K.#7) to wide acclaim.
 The album featured several hits in addition to "I Only Have Eyes For You," including "My Little Town," (a duet with Paul Simon) another top ten hit, "Breakaway" (U.S.#39) with background vocals by David Crosby and Graham Nash, "Looking For The Right One" (a Stephen Bishop tune), "Disney Girls" and "99 Miles From LA."
 The album also includes a wonderful rendition of Stevie Wonder's classic, "I Believe (When I Fall In Love With You It Will Be Forever)".
 Larry Knechtel again performs brilliantly on piano.
 The album was co-produced with Richard Perry, who produced records for Barbra Streisand and Ringo Starr.
 During one of the recording sessions in May, Elvis (who was recording in a neighboring studio) dropped by to say hello.
 On the cover of the album, the woman to Art's left is Laurie Bird.
 Laurie would become very close to Art for several years until her untimely death in 1979.
 See Breakaway Interview with Art Garfunkel and Richard Perry discussing the evolution of the Breakaway album.
 The album attained Platinum certification.

 In July, Art Garfunkel performed with Paul Simon at the CBS convention in Toronto, Canada.
 They sang "My Little Town," "The Boxer," "Scarborough Fair," and "Bye, Bye, Love."